Reform Party of Alberta (1989–2004)

 The Reform Party of Alberta is a defunct provincial political party in Alberta, Canada, that was registered with Elections Alberta.
 Its leader was David Salmon.

 Early history

-The party was registered by members of the former Reform Party of Canada on August 24, 1989 not to contest general elections, but to contest elections held by the Government of Alberta to select nominees for the Senate of Canada, a body that is appointed by the Governor General of Canada on the recommendation of the Prime Minister.
+The party was registered by members of the Reform Party of Canada on August 24, 1989 not to contest general elections, but to contest elections held by the Government of Alberta to select nominees for the Senate of Canada, a body that is appointed by the Governor General of Canada on the recommendation of the Prime Minister.